The Sherer International Piano and Strings Competition

 Eligibility

-The competition is open to classically-trained violinists and pianists in grades 8-12 (ages between 13-18 as of October 19, 2024).
+The competition is open to classically-trained pianists, violinists, violists, and cellists in grades 8-12 (ages between 13-18 as of March 21, 2025).
 Competition applicants must not be enrolled in a degree program at a college or university.

 Application

-Applications will be accepted beginning May 1, 2024.
-A completed application form, payment of non-refundable $75 application fee, and uploaded video recording file must be submitted by the registration deadline (EXTENDED to October 14, 2024).
-Violinists may bring their own accompanist, or the competition will provide one for an additional $120 fee, payable at time of registration.
+Applications will be accepted beginning May 1, 2025.
+A completed application form, payment of non-refundable $75 application fee, and uploaded video recording file must be submitted by the registration deadline.
+String players may bring their own accompanist, or the competition will provide one for an additional $120 fee, payable at time of registration.

 Screening Recording

-All entrants must submit an unedited video recording of one piece from their competition repertoire on or before the registration deadline (EXTENDED to October 14, 2024).
+All entrants must submit an unedited video recording of one piece from their competition repertoire on or before the registration deadline.
 Recordings should be uploaded to YouTube, or shared from Google Drive, Dropbox, or similar file-sharing service.
-Selected applicants will be notified by email no later than October 16, 2024.
+Applicants should submit a link to their recordings no later than Sunday, February 22, 2026.
+Selected applicants will be notified by email no later than March 1, 2026.

 Repertoire

-Repertoire should include selections from at least two of the following style periods: Baroque, Classical, Romantic, Contemporary.
-Standard violin concerto movements are permitted.
+Repertoire should include contrasting selections from at least two of the following style periods: Baroque, Classical, Romantic, Contemporary.
+Standard concerto movements are permitted.
 All works must be memorized with the exception of sonata movements, and works written after 1945.
-Students should aim for a program no longer than 30 minutes in length.
-Competitors exceeding the 30 minute limit will be stopped.
+Students should aim for a program no longer than 20 minutes in length.
+Competitors exceeding the 20 minute limit will be stopped.

 Piano

-Repertoire should include selections for solo piano from at least two of the following style periods: Baroque, Classical, Romantic, Contemporary.
+Repertoire should include contrasting selections for solo piano from at least two of the following style periods: Baroque, Classical, Romantic, Contemporary.
 Concerto performances are NOT permitted for piano.
 Extended techniques such as introducing foreign objects into the workings of the piano, strumming or plucking of strings, etc. are also not permitted.
 All pieces must be memorized.
-Students should aim for a program no longer than 30 minutes in length.
-Competitors exceeding the 30 minute limit will be stopped.
+Students should aim for a program no longer than 20 minutes in length.
+Competitors exceeding the 20 minute limit will be stopped.

 Notification